-- A member may designate in writing to Arkansas Total Care that a provider is acting on behalf of the member regarding the complaint/grievance and appeal process. - If an appeal results in an adverse determination, the grievances and appeals department must notify the appellant that a request for a Fair Hearing must be filed with the appropriate office within 30 calendar days of receipt of resolution of the appeal. - Site reviews are performed at provider offices and facilities when the member complaint threshold is met.
-A site review evaluates the following: - Physical accessibility - Physical appearance - Adequacy of waiting and examining room space - Adequacy of medical/treatment record keeping
+- A member may designate in writing to Arkansas Total Care that an authorized representative is acting on their behalf regarding the complaint/grievance and appeal process. - If an appeal results in an adverse determination, the grievances and appeals department must notify the appellant that a request for a fair hearing must be filed with the appropriate office within 30 calendar days of receipt of resolution of the appeal. - Site reviews are performed at provider offices and facilities when the member complaint threshold is met.
+A site review evaluates the following: - Physical accessibility. - Physical appearance. - Adequacy of waiting and examining room space. - Adequacy of medical/treatment record keeping.